How it works:

 Taryn Souders: Children’s PB and Middle Grade novels.
 Picture Books: send full manuscript.
 Middle Grade Novels: send first ten pages (you may include a synopsis as part of the ten pages if you like) to [email protected]

 Taryn has written both picture books and middle-grade novels.
 Dead Possums Are Fair Game and How to (Almost) Ruin Your Summer were both Crystal Kite Finalists.
 Her books have taken part in Battle of the Books, have also been listed on the Georgia Children’s Book Award list, and the Sunshine State Young Readers Award list.
 Her fourth middle grade novel, a mystery titled, Remains to be Seen, releases Spring 2020.
-Taryn is a member of both SCBWI and Word Weavers, International, and is represented by Sally Apokedak of the Apokedak Literary Agency.
+Taryn is a member of both SCBWI and Word Weavers International where she serves as the executive admin to the president, and is represented by Sally Apokedak of the Apokedak Literary Agency.
 She currently lives in Sorrento, Florida with her husband, David, their three children, and two cats—an overly fuzzy Ragdoll named Mordecai, and a polydactyl Hemingway named Sebastian—who sleep on the sofa all day (the cats, not her husband or children).
-She serves as the executive assistant to Eva Marie Everson at Word Weavers, International.
 Her website is www.TarynSouders.com.